 - A strong conviction that one has the typical feelings and reactions of the other gender

 In addition to the feelings that can come from within a person who identifies as a transgender teen, the way that gender has been socially constructed in our world also complicates their ability to understand and define themselves.
 From the minute a child is conceived, the first questions most people ask is about the sex of the baby- “Is it a boy or a girl?”.
 With this question comes all the stereotypical assumptions of what the baby-to-be will be like; if they are a girl, she will be sweet and beautiful, dressed in frilly dresses and pink, playing with Barbie dolls and kitchen sets.
 If they are a boy, a baby shower filled with blue decorations and toys like trucks, tools, and action figures are likely to be seen.
-The assumptions of boys is that they will be rough, high energy, sports-lovers who will “wear out” their parents.
+Boys are assumed to be rough, high energy, sports-lovers who will “wear out” their parents.

 So, when a child begins to experience distress because they are not feeling connected to the gender they were assigned at birth, the societal backlash that comes from this can cause additional stress and turmoil in the person’s life.
 Studies have shown that children and teens whose identities are not supported show more symptoms of mental health concerns than those who do have support from their family, friends, and community.
 So, if a person is not accepted when they come to the conclusion that they are transgender, they are more likely to experience the negative mental health symptoms that come along with it.